 Effective Date: November 2018

-PURPOSE: This policy addresses the ownership and commercialization of the University’s intellectual property assests.
+PURPOSE: This policy addresses the ownership and commercialization of the University’s intellectual property assets.

 APPLICABILITY: This policy applies to Drexel University and its subsidiaries and affiliates.

-IMPLEMENTATION: Implementation of this policy is the responsibility of the Senior Associate Vice Provost of Technology Commercialization.
+IMPLEMENTATION: Implementation of this policy is the responsibility of the Vice Provost for Innovation and Executive Director, Drexel Applied Innovation.

 ADMINISTRATIVE OVERSIGHT: The Executive Vice President and Provost is the Drexel University official responsible for the administration of this policy.

 The University recognizes that inventions may be discovered in the course of research supported by facilities, equipment or funds furnished by the University, governmental agencies or outside sponsors.
 The University further recognizes that copyrightable works may be created as part of the normal assigned duties and scholarly activities of faculty, students and staff.
 The University desires that such inventions and works be brought into use for the public benefit at the earliest possible time.
 The University recognizes that this objective may be best accomplished through the patenting of such inventions and the licensing of such inventions and works consistent with the public interest.
 The University also desires to foster the creation and publication of scholarly works by authors at the University.
 This Intellectual Property Policy seeks to reconcile these interests on behalf of the public, the University, the inventors, the authors and the sponsors.

 The principal objectives of this Intellectual Property Policy of the University are: